 That’s an illustration of proactively pushing for one’s community’s interest.

 Incidentally, coming out of a recent meeting with my local council, Brent, I noticed the zebra crossing in front of the civic centre was bordered on either side with the LGBTQ+ colours.
 Upon reading about how that happened, I realised that the LGBTQ+ flag was also flown on top of the centre during Pride month.

 So I’ll be suggesting to my council, which by the way, is the London Borough Of Culture 2020, for an equivalent treatment.
 That’s the crossing area gets painted in the global African quad colours, and a similar flag flies on top of the centre during African History Month – watch this space for an update.

-Now, take the say “no to Islamophobia” or “no to anti-Semitism” slogans on SUTR literature.
-That’s in part because of Muslim and Jewish organisational support and lobby.
+Now, take the say “No to Islamophobia” or “No to anti-Semitism” slogans on SUTR literature.
+That’s in part because of Muslim and Jewish organisational support and lobbying.

 But where are the African-focused representative organisations with any clout that’s engaging outside of the African communities?
 I’m willing to be corrected, but I can’t think of one.
 Until we have such an organisation or organisations, our interests are likely to continue to be overlooked or trampled upon.

-It’s also been argued that the Home Office deliberately went for “low hanging fruit” when it decided to “scoop” thousands of particularly African-Caribbean people who had lived legally in Britain for decades, in what was subsequently exposed as what I call Commonwealth and Windrush Scandal.
+It’s also been argued that the Home Office deliberately went for “low hanging fruit” when it decided to “scoop” thousands of particularly African-Caribbean people who had lived legally in Britain for decades, in what was subsequently exposed as the Windrush Scandal, but which I call the Commonwealth and Windrush Scandal.
 Thankfully in this particular case, there’s now a wide network of African-led Windrush support and activist groups, campaigning and highlighting the ongoing issues.